Analyzing your theme...

 今こそ日本固有品種「甲州」を楽しむ!CWSおすすめの甲州3選も紹介!

-Now is the time to enjoy Japan's native variety "Koshu"!
-Introducing CWS's top 3 recommended Koshu selections!
+Now is the time to enjoy Japan’s unique grape variety "Koshu"!
+Introducing CWS’s top 3 recommended Koshu wines!

 One of Japan's representative grape varieties is Koshu.

-The existence of Koshu, a Japanese native variety with a long history, can be said to have laid the foundation for the prosperity of Japanese wine.
+Koshu, with its long history as a native Japanese variety, can be said to have laid the foundation for the rise of Japanese wine.

-The charm of Koshu lies, above all, in the fact that it is made in a wide variety of styles.
+The charm of Koshu lies, above all, in the wide variety of styles in which it is made.

 This time, we introduce three recommended Koshu wines from "CRAFT WINE SHOP" that showcase the charm of Koshu you should know.